13 Secrets for Making Your Cleaning Business a Success

 Don't try to be all things to all people; pick the market you can best serve, and focus on that.
 For example, if you choose to service smaller office buildings, you may not be able to provide quality work at a profitable price level to larger facilities.
 Excel in what you're doing and build consistency in the services you provide.
 When you try to serve too many markets, you won't be successful in any of them.

-You need to be as skilled with your computer as you are with a mop or buffer.
+You need to be as skilled digitally as you are with a mop or buffer.
 The cleaning business may not be particularly high tech, but you don't have time to do estimates, billing, payroll, inventory control and other record-keeping by hand.
+Your business should also have an extensive online presence with a website, social media accounts and an app (you could contract the building of one out).

 The biggest single expense you have is labor, and you must stay on top of it.
 If you aren't watching your labor costs every day, they'll get away from you.
 Compile a daily over and under report, which makes it easy to spot trends before they become major issues.
 If labor is on the increase, figure out where the problem is.
 Is the customer asking for extra services you aren't charging for?
 Did you underestimate the time it would take to do the work?
 If you're under on your labor estimates, make sure your employees are providing the quality you've promised.